Samuel Wilkeson: Personal life

 He later married Sarah St. John of Buffalo (a friend of Harriet Martineau).
 After her death, he married Mary Peters of New Haven, Connecticut, "who was a famous educator of girls."

 He died on July 7, 1848, on his way to visit his daughter who was now living in Tellico Plains, Tennessee.
 His body was brought back to Buffalo and buried in Forest Lawn Cemetery.
 His home stood until 1915 when it as torn down, only to be replaced by a gas station.
 It later became the site of Buffalo City Hall built in 1932.

 Descendants

-Wilkeson's son Samuel Wilkeson, Jr., was the proprietor and co-editor of The Democracy in Buffalo and worked for New York Tribune under Horace Greeley.
-Samuel was a war correspondent with the Army of the Potomac during the American Civil War, and he later owned Albany Evening Journal in 1869.
-He went west after the war and became one of the founders of Tacoma, Washington.

-Alltogather, Wilkeson's eight grandsons served in the Union Army during the Civil War.
+Altogether, eight of Wilkeson's grandsons served in the Union Army during the Civil War.

+Honors

+“Wilkeson Pointe”, a recreation area in Buffalo Harbor State Park is named for him.